 The Ohio EPA requires regular sampling to ensure drinking water safety.
-The City of Pickerington conducted sampling for; bacteria, nitrate, inorganics, synthetic organics, volatile organics, haloacetic acids, and total trihalomethanes during 2023.
+The City of Pickerington conducted sampling for; bacteria, nitrate, lead, copper, haloacetic acids, and total trihalomethanes during 2024.
 The Ohio EPA requires the City of Pickerington to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.